Heun11/asteroid-game/README.md

+# Asteroid Aeronaut
-# simple game where you trying to save planet from asteroids
+simple game where you trying to save planet from asteroids